1n17/elonaplusone/readme.md

    ###### *not included, also note these are bit outdated but _should_ work, only failing silently on new scenes

 # Planned
- #### Likely
 * port equipment set from OOR (partial, just one set)
 * port artifact fusion from OOR
 * more coherent napping mechanics and useful coffee
 * make enhant generation be more oo-like (ie. not nigh everything below godly tier being a slew of +skill bonuses)
-#### Maybe
- * food jobs working as 'dish rankX or higher'